rancher/rancher-docs/versioned_docs/version-2.9/getting-started/installation-and-upgrade/installation-requirements/installation-requirements.md

 If you use a load balancer, it should be be HTTP/2 compatible.

-Rancher Prime customers must use an HTTP/2 compatible load balancer to receive help from SUSE Support.
+To receive help from SUSE Support, Rancher Prime customers who use load balancers (or any other middleboxes such as firewalls), must use one that is HTTP/2 compatible.

 When HTTP/2 is not available, Rancher falls back to HTTP/1.1.
 However, since HTTP/2 offers improved web application performance, using HTTP/1.1 can create performance issues.